mpowel/alfred/ReadMe.md

 # Alfred the Botler Guide

 ### Who is Alfred?
 Alfred the Botler is based on Batman's british butler Alfred Pennyworth.
-Alfred the Botler is highly educated, but as a bot can be a bit simple.
+He is highly educated, but as a bot can be a bit simple.
 He's learning his new role and soon will be up to tip top shape.

 ### What can he do?
 Alfred knows you're very busy and in high demand, which is why he's offered to keep track of your contacts.
 He's still new to all of this, but eventually he'll be able to automatically store new contacts and start writing an email for you!
-Sadly, however, at the moment he's only able to take down your contact's name, email, and phone number, show you the list of contacts in your address book, and delete a contact from that list.
+Sadly, at the moment he's only able to take down your contact's name, email, and phone number, show you your list of contacts, and delete a contact from that list.

 ### What's he like?
-He is extremely polished and well behaved, but at times he becomes quite snarky and his remarks may get a bit off colored.
+He is extremely polished and well behaved, but at times can become quite snarky and his remarks may get a bit off colored.
 You'll have to watch out for him, especially when you `dismiss` him.
-Most of the time, he's quite the gentleman.
+Most of the time, though, he's quite the gentleman.

 **Alfred Pennyworth**
 ![alfred-pennyworth](http://vignette2.wikia.nocookie.net/batman/images/2/24/Alfred_Pennyworth.png)
 [Image Source](http://vignette2.wikia.nocookie.net/batman/images/2/24/Alfred_Pennyworth.png)

 ### Future API Integrations
-In the future, Alfred will be able to get access to any email account (with your permission of course) and will be able to automatically store contacts and track your engagement with them.
-He's a cheaky one, though, so when you say `hi` you'll notice he's already promising you these things.
+In the future, Alfred will be able to get access to any email account (with your permission, of course) and will be able to automatically store contacts and track your engagement with them.
+He's a cheaky one, so when you say `hi` you'll notice he's already saying he can do these things.
+Don't believe him!

-#### Contact.io API
+#### context.io API
-For the email integration functionality, we'll be using the [context.io](https://context.io/).
-See [GitHub documentation here](https://github.com/contextio/contextio-ruby).
-Core functionality that will be used from this API include:
+For the automated email integration functionality, I'm looking into using the [context.io](https://context.io/) API.
+Examples of functionality from that API that might be used by Alfred in the future are listed below.
+See [GitHub documentation here](https://github.com/contextio/contextio-ruby) for more details.

 Functionality Title | Description
 ------------ | -------------